cDrucky/Bingo/README.md

 # Bingo
-Teaching Linked Lists, Tree Walks, and other OOP related topics to implement a simple bingo game.
+Teaching Linked Lists, Tree Walks, and other OOP related topics to implement a simple bingo game.<br>
+This is for educational purposes only. <br>